 Consequently, we will study the following problems

 and

-with the initial condition $\left\Vert u\right\Vert ^{2}\left( t_{1}\right) =\left\Vert u_{t_{1}}\right\Vert ^{2}$, which can presents the behavior of the possible solutions of the problem (\ref{4.1}).
-More exactly, the trajectory of the possible solutions of the problem (\ref{4.1}) in phase space go between of the boundary layers descibed by solutions of the above problems.
+with the initial condition $\left\Vert u\right\Vert ^{2}\left( t_{1}\right) =\left\Vert u_{t_{1}}\right\Vert ^{2}$, which can present the behavior of the possible solutions of the problem (\ref{4.1}).
+More exactly, the trajectory of the possible solutions of the problem (\ref{4.1}) in phase space go-between of the boundary layers descibed by solutions of the above problems.

 So, from problem (\ref{4.2}) and (\ref{4.3})\ we derive the following problems

 with the initial condition $\left\Vert u\right\Vert ^{2}\left( t_{1}\right) =\left\Vert u_{t_{1}}\right\Vert ^{2}$, where $B_{1}=B_{0}+F_{0}$ and $ b_{1}=b_{0}+f_{0}$.